 By Vince Cooper

-SOMETIMES one feat can take a little away from the overall performance of a great player.
-The 60 league goals Dixie Dean scored in the 1927-28 season is one such.
-But in Dean’s career it is one of many such feats for he was, undoubtedly, one of the supreme goalgetters of all time and on an international as well as a club level.
+SOMETIMES one feat can take a little away from the overall performance of a player.
+The 60 league goals Dixie Dean scored in the 1927-28 season is an example of this.
+But in Dean’s career it is one of many such feats for he was, undoubtedly, one of the supreme goalgetters of his and any other time, and as effective for his country as he was for his club.

 William Ralph Dean was the fifth child, and first son, born to his parents William and Sarah and arrived fifteen years after they were married on 22 January 1907.
 Another daughter would come along later giving young Bill a total of five sisters.

 William Sr, a native of Chester, was an engine driver with the Great Western Railway (where he sometimes drove Queen Victoria’s train).
-He moved to Birkenhead to be closer to his then-girlfriend and future wife Sarah who was in domestic service and it was here that young William was born.
+He initially moved to Birkenhead to be closer to his then-girlfriend and future wife Sarah who was in domestic service ant the time and it was here that young William was born.

 After attending Laird Street School (on the same street he was born) he left home and voluntarily entered the Albert Memorial Industrial Borstal, an ‘institute for delinquents’ primarily because, run by a Scot, it had excellent football facilities.
 He had to lie to his schoolmates that he was in for stealing as they wouldn’t have believed anyone would attend of their own free will.

-At 11 he started playing centre-forward for the school team, some of whom were five years older than him.
-By this time he already had his first job, as a Milkman’s assistant working from 4 a.m. until 8 a.m. and going around the local farms carrying churns of milk which no doubt helped his physical development during a time when nutritious food was hard to come by.
+At 11 years old he started playing centre-forward for the school team, some of whom were five years older than him.
+By this time he already had his first job, as a Milkman’s assistant working from 4 a.m. until 8 a.m. and going around the local farms carrying churns of milk which no doubt helped his physical development during a time when nutritious food wouldn’t have been easy to come by.

-Dean’s father was an Everton fan and took his son to his first match in the 1914-15 season, the last one before football was cancelled due to the First World War and one in which the Toffees won the title.
-It was after that visit that young Bill vowed to become a professional footballer, and to play for Everton.
+Dean’s father was an Everton fan and he took his 8-year-old son to his first match in the 1914-15 season, the last one before football was cancelled due to the First World War and one in which the Toffees won the title.
+It was after that visit that young Bill vowed to one day become a professional footballer, and to play for Everton.

 Called up for a trial for Birkenhead Schools he scored six times (playing at outside-right).
 Immediately after the match he cycled off to play for his school, and promptly scored another six.
 Next – still on the same day – he went to play for the Moreton Bible Class team and, yes, scored six more.
-Eighteen goals in three matches in one day.
+Eighteen goals in three matches in one day gave an early indication of Young Bill’s ability to find the net.

 An early match for Birkenhead Schools came against Liverpool Schools and this time Bill scored just the once – and it was an own-goal in a 5-0 defeat.
-This proved a rare lapse and on many occasions he scored multiple times for the district side quickly earning a growing reputation, and all this at just 12-years-old.
+This proved a rare lapse and on many occasions he scored multiple times for the district side quickly earning a growing reputation, and all this whilst not yet a teenager.

-Dean’s other main sporting interest as a youngster was golf and he got plenty of opportunity to improve his game when working as a caddie at a local club.
-Such was his prowess that at the age of just 15 his handicap was down to two – he would eventually get it down to scratch.
-There’s little doubt that he could have made it to the top in the sport but football remained his first love.
+Dean’s other main sporting interest as a youngster was golf and he got plenty of opportunity to improve on that game when finding work as a caddie at a local club.
+Such was his prowess that at the age of just 15 his handicap was down to two and he would eventually get it down to scratch.
+There’s little doubt that he could have made it to the top in that sport too but football remained his passion.

-After playing in the Cheshire Senior Cup Final where his team were beaten 1-0 by Tranmere Rovers another local team, Penby, offered him 2s 6d a week to play for them in the Wirral Combination.
-His new team won the championship in his first year and he was given the opportunity of signing for Football League team New Brighton.
-He refused – saying that he only wanted to play for Everton!
+After playing in the Cheshire Senior Cup Final where his team were beaten 1-0 by Tranmere Rovers it was another local team, Penby, who offered him 2s 6d a week to play for them in the Wirral Combination.
+His helped his new team win the championship in his first year and he was given the opportunity of signing for New Brighton who were relative newcomers to league football.
+Bill turned the opportunity down, saying that he only wanted to play for Everton!

-So Dean spent two more seasons with Penby then broke his Everton vow by joining Tranmere Rovers.
-He signed professional with the club soon after his sixteenth birthday, giving up his railway job and doubling his wages to £4 10s a week.
+So Dean spent two more seasons with Penby then, perhaps realising that there needed to be another step on the ladder before moving to Goodison Park, he signed for Tranmere Rovers.
+He signed professional with the Prenton Park club shortly after his sixteenth birthday, giving up his railway job and doubling his wages to £4 10s a week.

 One incident during his time at Prenton Park stood out for Dean.